-1. "...the Sendalg also triggered its forming mode... accidentally released unfiltered cryogenic gas... maybe the archives and search results were all wrong..."
-(Chapter 16) - Is Kib's technology more reliable, less reliable, or the same as technology today?
-What is the author's purpose in presenting technology this way?

-2. "Cranfield swampers only care for their own."
-(Chapter 17) - What do we know so far about the relationships and rivalries between Ittan, swamper, Tillar and mounder communities?

-3. "Because I am their queen."
-(Chapter 20) - What is this literary technique, and what does it reveal about Sala's subconscious beliefs?
+- 1. "...the Sendalg also triggered its forming mode... accidentally released unfiltered cryogenic gas... maybe the archives and search results were all wrong..."
+(Chapter 16) Is Kib's technology more reliable, less reliable, or the same as technology today?
+What is the author's purpose in presenting technology this way? - 2.
+"Cranfield swampers only care for their own."
+(Chapter 17) What do we know so far about the relationships and rivalries between Ittan, swamper, Tillar and mounder communities? - 3.
+"Because I am their queen."
+(Chapter 20) What is this literary technique, and what does it reveal about Sala's subconscious beliefs at this point in the novel?